-Do I need to change St Dunstan’s to Blind Veterans UK in my will, or in my Codicil, now that your name has changed?
+Do I still need to change St Dunstan's to Blind Veterans UK in my Will, or in my Codicil, now that your name has changed?

 No. The fact that the charity's name has changed does not alter the benefit you intended.
 The charity's aims and charity registered number will not change.
 The only time you would need to change the wording is if you were to re-write your will or alter the benefit to us in a Codicil.

 Has your address changed?